If you’ve ever bought a drink from Starbucks, you may have encountered the term “handcrafted.”

 Tip: Make a vanilla sweet cream cold brew at home by following this recipe!

-If you like Earl Grey tea, you might enjoy the London Fog Tea Latte.
+If you enjoy Earl Grey tea, you may appreciate the London Fog tea latte.

 You can substitute the black tea with chai or matcha if that’s more your thing.